msdemlei/datalink-xslt/README.rst

 Adoption Instructions
 ---------------------

+**Dirty Secret Alert:** Regrettably, all major browser engines suck when you mix XSLT and Javascript (but perhaps *ready* is just the wrong signal to catch for initialisation?).
+That is why DaCHS currently arranges for client-side application of the stylesheet when it suspects it is talking to a browser rather than a proper client.
+Somewhat surprisingly, this still seems to be necessary 10 years after this software was written.
+If you can figure out what the actual trouble is, do let us know.

 You can of course organise the various files differently, but here is a run-down of things needed for having your datalinks formatted.